MalteHueckstaedt/blogdown_chernoff_faces/content/_index.md

 {{< columns >}}
 ## About the blog

-The blog "Chernoff faces" documents knowledge that is loosely connected to my research activities and/or my PhD.
+The blog _Chernoff faces_ documents knowledge that is loosely connected to my research activities and/or my PhD.
 This can be both methodological and purely technical in nature.
 The main purpose of the documentation is to briefly and clearly document individual knowledge elements that I have developed for my work as a (social) data scientist.
 A very welcome side effect would be if my documentation helped someone to work with e.g. [R](https://www.r-project.org/), [Python](https://www.python.org/), SQL or to understand how to apply certain methods.
 So, for this purpose, tutorials written in [Rmarkdown](https://rmarkdown.rstudio.com/) will be published regularly on this blog, applying various data science techniques and software packages.

 <--->